hce-docs/platform-wise-chaos-info/VMware/LinuxOS/all-supported-chaos-faults-by-linux-infra-running-as-root.md

 ### API Chaos

 - API Latency
-  - *Injects the desired latency into specific API requests (made to another service, i.e., egress) or response (for requests coming in on a specific port i.e., ingress) on the baremetal/VM, the API being identified via path/route filters.*
+  - *Injects the desired latency into specific API requests (made to another service, i.e., egress) or response (for requests coming in on a specific port i.e., ingress) on the baremetal/VM, the API being identified via path/route filters.
+Restores standard API  characteristics after the chaos duration*

 - API Block
-  - *Blocks specific API requests (made to another service, i.e., egress) or response (for requests coming in on a specific port i.e., ingress) on the baremetal/VM, the API being identified via path/route filters.*
+  - *Blocks specific API requests (made to another service, i.e., egress) or response (for requests coming in on a specific port i.e., ingress) on the baremetal/VM, the API being identified via path/route filters.
+Unblocks these API requests after the chaos duration*

 - API Response Status/Body/Header Modification
-  - *Changes the response status code, body, or header with desired values for specific APIs on the baremetal/VM, the API being identified via path/route filters.*
+  - *Changes the response status code, body, or header with desired values for specific APIs on the baremetal/VM, the API being identified via path/route filters.
+Restores standard API response after the chaos duration*

 - API Request Header/Body Modification
-  - *Changes the request header or body with desired values for specific APIs on the baremetal/VM, the API being identified via path/route filters.*
+  - *Changes the request header or body with desired values for specific APIs on the baremetal/VM, the API being identified via path/route filters.
+Restores standard API requests after the chaos duration*

 ### State Manipulation Chaos